dkorschu/DiKo_PreAmp/README.md

 # DiKo_PreAmp

-This repository contains all resources related to the design, development, and documentation of a preamplifier created as part of a bachelor’s thesis.
+This repository contains all resources related to the design, development, and documentation of an audio preamplifier that was created as part of a bachelor’s thesis.
+The preamplifier includes a crossover network whose transmission characteristics can be adjusted using digital potentiometers.

 ## Repository Structure